DwDhrm7/DwDhrm7/README.md

 - 👋 Hi, I’m @DwDhrm7
-- 👀 I’m interested in Robotics And Embedded Systems with AI
+- 👀 I’m interested in Artificial Intelegence And Embedded Systems with AI
 - 🌱 I’m currently learning AI and Machine Learning
-- 💞️ I’m looking to collaborate on Hardware Projects
+- 💞️ I’m looking to collaborate on Colab
-- 📫 How to reach me

 <!---
 DwDhrm7/DwDhrm7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.